winkelict/ADXL362/README.md

 Winkel ICT ADXL362
 ==================

+COMPLETE and fully tested implementation of the ADXL362 datasheet.

 Library for ADXL362 accelerometer: unique because of its:
 - ultralow (lowest of +/- 62 reviewed accelerometer datasheets) power (0,270uA) usage
 - autonomous motion switch functionality.